leo-r-jia/Firegirl-and-Waterboy/README.md

 - [Jack Waitoa](https://github.com/jWaitoa)

 ## Project status
 This was developed as a university project.
-Though more features are planned, probably development will not continue.
+Though more features are planned, development is unlikely to continue.